-I’ll talk a little bit more about sustainable seafood during March’s Gut Guilt month, but I will say that one thing I’ve tried to do over the last year is eat less meat.
-The last New Yorker food issue had a really interesting statistic: back in the 1920’s, the average American ate 4 ounces of meat every 4 days.
+I talked about sustainable seafood in this post a few summers ago, but beyond choosing the right fish, I will say that one thing I’ve tried to do over the last few years (thanks to The Wellness Project) is put less of it on my plate.
+This New Yorker article has one of my favorite statistics: back in the 1920’s, the average American ate 4 ounces of meat every 4 days.
 Now we eat between 4 and 6 ounces everyday.

 If you want to eat better quality meat and seafood, and you want to do so without spending a small fortune, your only choice is to cut down on your consumption.
-I’ve done this in two ways: 1) eat vegetarian for half of my meals and 2) stretch the meat I do invest in by filling up my plate with whole grains and veggies.
-Either way, steak once again becomes a luxury like back in the 50’s, rather than the centerpiece of your plate.
+I’ve done this in two ways: 1) eat vegetarian for half of my meals and 2) stretch the animal protein I do invest in by filling up my plate with whole grains and veggies.
+Either way, (salmon) steaks once again become a luxury like back in the 50’s, rather than the centerpiece of your plate.

-Making quinoa bowls is one way I like to make a little meat go a long way.
-In this case, I invested in some beautiful wild Sockeye salmon fillets (on sale at Whole Foods in NYC right now, FYI!!).
-Instead of the usual 6-ounce portion, I had the fish counter cut these down into thinner fillets so I only had to buy a pound for 4 people.
+Making quinoa bowls is one way I like to make a little fish go a long way.
+In this case, I invested in some beautiful wild Sockeye salmon fillets.
+Instead of the usual 6-ounce portion, I had the fish monger cut these down into thinner fillets so I only had to buy a pound for 4 people.
 If you see wild salmon on sale, stock up!
 You can freeze extra portions and have them on hand for quick added protein for your quinoa bowls.

 Below the salmon, my quinoa bowl is a riff on one of my favorite kale salads with chickpeas, currants and carrots.
 For even more healthy protein and omega-3’s you can add a tablespoon of hemp seeds to the quinoa, which blend right in.
 The salad keeps really well as a make-ahead side for the week, as does the tahini yogurt sauce you’ll want to generously douse it in.

-If you’re hopping on the detox band wagon this month, this salmon and quinoa bowl is exactly what you need to feed your cravings and keep your resolutions in check.
-For more tips from my Wellness Project, check in later this week for some detox do’s and don’ts!
+If you’re hopping on the apres ski detox band wagon this week, as I am, this salmon and quinoa bowl is exactly what you need to feed your cravings and eat a balanced meal in the process.
+Read on for the recipe and to watch me make it in this brand spankin’ new video!

 Salmon and Quinoa Bowls with Kale and Tahini-Yogurt Sauce